-Damaged dam system threatens Northern California towns
+Damaged Dam System Threatens Northern California Towns

-OROVILLE, Calif.
-(AP) — A huge Northern California reservoir, held in place by a massive dam, has been central to the life of the towns around it for a half century.
+A huge Northern California reservoir, held in place by a massive dam, has always been central to the life of the towns around it.

 Now the lake that has brought them holiday fireworks and salmon festivals could bring disaster.